-If you are an existing prepaid user, you must register within 180 days from the effectivity of the Act.
+If you are an existing prepaid user, you must register by 25 Jul 2023.
 Unregistered SIM cards may automatically be deactivated but may be reactivated within five days of deactivation.

 Meanwhile, you will be considered a new SIM card user if you purchase a SIM card starting 27 Dec.
 All SIM cards sold from this date will be in “deactivated mode.”
 Users can only use it after registering through the online registration form provided by the telco provider.